JNRowe/vim-configs/localcfg/diff.rst

         set diffopt+=algorithm:histogram,indent-heuristic
     endif

-The remaining functionality is only useful when ``autocmd`` is available.
+The remaining functionality is only useful when ``:autocmd`` is available.

 ::